On the hysteresis effect in transitions between accretion and propeller regimes: ACCRETION IN THE PROPELLER REGIME

-The intersection of the equilibrium surface with the Alfv\'en surface defines a critical angle $\theta_{\rm c}$ below which the disc material does not meet with a centrifugal barrier and so can accrete onto the star (see Fig.~\ref{fig:surfaces}).
+The intersection of the equilibrium surface with the Alfv\'en surface defines a critical angle $\theta_{\rm c}$ below which the disc material does not meet with a equilibrium surface and so can accrete onto the star (see Fig.~\ref{fig:surfaces}).
 This critical angle depends on the fastness parameter given implicitly by

 which is found by $r_{\rm eq}=r_{\rm A}$ given in equations \eqref{eq:r_A} and \eqref{eq:r_c}, and referring the definition of the fastness parameter \footnote{Note that \citet{Menou99} assumes $r_{\rm A} \simeq R_{\rm A}$ (spherical magnetosphere) and obtains $\omega_{\ast}^{-1} = \sin \theta_{\rm c}$ analytically which is accurate only for $\theta_{\rm c} \simeq \pi/2$. }.
 The numerical solution of $\theta_{\rm c}$ from this equation is shown in Fig.~\ref{fig:thetac}.
 Note that, for $0.74 < \omega_{\ast}<0.82$, this equation has two solutions for $\theta_{\rm c}$ since the Alfv\'en surface intersects the equilibrium surface at two distinct altitudes.
-The matter within these two critical latitudes is beyond the equilibrium surface and hence is propelled.
-Accordingly, the matter can accrete either from the disc midplane or from the higher latitudes.
-Thus, the fraction of mass inflow that can accrete onto the star is doubly-valued for $0.74 < \omega_{\ast}<0.82$ (see Fig.~\ref{fig:fraction}).
-On the other hand, when $\omega_{\ast}>0.82$, only the matter inside $\theta_{\rm c}$ can accrete onto the star since the Alfv\'en radius is beyond the equilibrium radius at the disc midplane.
+The matter within these two critical altitudes is beyond the equilibrium surface and hence is expelled.
+Accordingly, the matter can accrete from two distinct regions; between the disc-midplane and the higher altitude, and between the lower altitude and the spin axis (see the right panel of Fig.~\ref{fig:surfaces}).
+We assume the disc flow might be channelled onto the star from these two regions simultaneously.
+On the other hand, when $\omega_{\ast}>0.82$, the Alfv\'en radius is beyond the equilibrium radius at the disc-midplane and the Alfv\'en surface intersects with the equilibrium surface at one altitude, therefore, only the matter between $0-\theta_{\rm c}$ can accrete onto the star (see the left panel of Fig.~\ref{fig:surfaces}).

 The fraction of mass inflow that can accrete onto the star is then given by